-- Pushbullet is available as a browser extensions for Chrome, Opera and Firefox
+- Browser extensions for Chrome, Opera & Firefox

-- Pushbullet has apps on iOS, Android, PC and Mac
+- Pushbullet has apps on iOS, Android, PC & Mac

-- Pushbullet doesn’t need multiple devices to be connected over the same network to transfer files
+- Doesn’t need multiple devices to be connected over the same network to transfer files

 - The mobile apps can only send one file at a time